UTHealth-CCB/covid19_testnorm/README.md

 Run

-The following steps briefly describe how to run the TestNorm tool locally with webservice using Flask.
+The following steps briefly describe how to install and run the TestNorm tool locally with webservice using Flask.

 Install requirement packages in requirement.txt: pip install -r requirements.txt.